 a leadership opportunity for current graduate students and staff

-Please check back in October 2015 for the application
+Please check back in Fall 2016 for Retreat Director applications for the 2017-2018 academic year.

 What is Halftime?

 Halftime is a three-day retreat for undergraduate students that is sponsored by the Center for Student Formation.
-It is an opportunity for students to take some time away to gain a stronger sense of purpose as human beings, as students, and as men and women beginning to make life choices.
-They will reflect on their past and look towards their future by exploring such questions as: who am I?, what am I passionate about?, what talents do I have?, and what have I learned about myself during my time at BC?
+It is an opportunity for students to step back from their busy lives to think about how their major and future career fit in with who they really are.
+We invite them to take time away to gain a stronger sense of purpose as human beings, as students, and as men and women beginning to make life choices.
+They will reflect on their past and look towards their future by exploring such questions as: What brings me joy?
+What am I good at?
+Who does the world need me to be?

 What is the Retreat Director position?

 The Retreat Director position is a volunteer opportunity open to Boston College graduate students and professionals.
-The Retreat Director will prepare a team of eight student leaders for a Halftime retreat.
-Retreat Directors are responsible for: building a team with the student leads, preparing logistics, practicing student talks, and teaching small group facilitation skills.
+The Retreat Director will prepare a team of 8 undergraduate student leaders for a Halftime retreat.
+Retreat Directors are responsible for: building a team and training, mentoring, and preparing student leads for the retreat.

-The Retreat Director will work closely with the Center for Student Formation Grad Assistant on Halftime, and will continue to be the number one resourse for the lead team throughout the weekend.
+The Retreat Director will work closely with the Halftime Coordinator during the retreat and will continue to be the number one resource for the lead team throughout the weekend.

 What are the benefits to you as Retreat Director?

-• Meet other graduate students with similar interests and share in the training process with them while continuing your own vocational journey.
+• Meet other graduate students and professionals with similar interests and share in the training process with them while continuing your own vocational journey

 • Finally…spend a free weekend away!